oheriko/portolan/README.md

 _Chart your codebase for AI coding assistants_

-Portolan provides documentation templates that give AI tools (Claude Code, Cursor, Aider) the context they need to understand your project.
+Portolan provides documentation templates that give AI tools (Claude Code, Cursor) the context they need to understand your project.
 Named after medieval navigation charts that guided sailors through uncharted waters, Portolan helps AI navigate your codebase.

 ## Quick Start